 - The most pressing concern in the month of August was a fungal and caterpillar attack.

 Deeper analysis and applications

-If the entire India-wide data for all the available districts is downloaded, the analysis on such data can provide nation-wide crop sowing trends and the potential effect on commodity futures, region-wise disease patterns, awareness of government schemes etc.
+If the entire India-wide data for all the available districts is downloaded, the analysis of such data can provide nationwide crop sowing trends and the potential effect on commodity futures, region-wise disease patterns, awareness of government schemes, etc.

 - Based on inquiries before the Kharif and Rabi seasons, demand for seeds of specific crops can be forecasted and they can be procured and kept ready in regional state seed corporations.